 Start by giving your survey a name.
 We suggest structuring your naming conventions so that it remains easy to find surveys as your learning plan grows.

 There is a dropdown to choose the status of your survey.
 “Draft” is the default state for new surveys, but you can also change to the following statuses:

 Next, enter a number value in “Survey Goals” input box.
 This is the number of responses you would like to collect to feel confident that you have a representative set of answers to your question.
 Once the survey goal is met, then the survey will stop triggering.
 The goal is set to 5,000 by default.

 You can optionally add tags to your survey for organizational purposes.
 You can create and manage tags via the survey dashboard in the search bar.
 You can add multiple tags to a survey.

 The next step is to define survey questions to ask, to establish follow-up question logic, and to configure how the survey is formatted for end users.

 The page is divided into question definition (left) and formatting options (right).

 The Randomize Order of Responses option will display the possible answers in random order when the survey widget is rendered for end users.
 This can prevent biases related to the order of the options.
+There are two settings: